bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 Development (TDD) that has been shown to be so effective.
 This book describes how you can use unit (and other) tests to drive your day-to-day coding work in a way that makes you more productive in every way.
-For me, all of the really useful information was in the Preface, and Part III (Chapters 25-32).
+For me, all of the really useful information was in the Preface, and Part III (chapters 25-32).

 *Disclaimer:* I don't like the way the dialog in this book is written.
 There are way too many examples that are used to demonstrate concepts that are